r-Techsupport/rTS_Wiki/docs/meta/blackout.md

 As the moderators of a technical support subreddit, we could not agree more.
 Currently, data from Reddit is utilized freely to train [Large Language Models (LLM)](https://en.wikipedia.org/wiki/Large_language_model), which are the base for AI technologies such as ChatGPT.
 As you may imagine, this can become problematic very quickly for a multitude of reasons.
 However, there are also many benefits to LLMs.
 Even Reddit's engineers have pointed out [machine learning is very beneficial to Reddit](https://www.redditinc.com/blog/the-benefits-of-machine-learning-to-study-small-dataset-of-social-conversations).

 So then what's the big deal?
 We agree with Reddit for the most part, right?
 Well, here's where things get tricky: Reddit's changes to their API, with regard to cost and usage, introduced several issues that would drastically change how most users use Reddit.
 They have stated that their goal is to make these updates with as little disruption as possible.
-However, if the relevations over the past few days have been any indication, this will not be the case.
+However, if the revelations over the past few days have been any indication, this will not be the case.

 Over the years Reddit has picked up the particularly annoying habit of failing to follow through with their promises.
 From [promises of building new tools for moderators](https://www.reddit.com/r/announcements/comments/3cbo4m/we_apologize/) to [promising to give more visibility when users follow you](https://www.reddit.com/r/announcements/comments/cevm31/update_regarding_user_profile_transparency), Reddit has either, at best, barely followed through with their promise or, at worst, completely missed the mark on what they promised.

-## What does this have to do with third-party reddit applications and why is everyone screaming about them dying because of Reddit?
+## What does this have to do with third-party Reddit applications and why is everyone screaming about them dying because of Reddit?
 I'm sure you all have heard of the various third-party mobile applications.
 To name a few...
 - Apollo
 - Narwhal